-Your doctor has diagnosed you with a thyroid problem.
-The doctor or thyroid specialist will work with you to create a treatment plan.
+Your thyroid specialist (endocrinologist) has diagnosed a thyroid problem and will work with you to create a treatment plan.
 Even if you don’t have symptoms, getting proper care is important.
-The most common types of treatment are covered here.
+Following are the most common types of thyroid disorders and their treatments.

-There is no cure for hypothyroidism.
+Hypothyroidism is an underactive thyroid.
+There is no cure for this condition.
 But treatment can relieve most or all of your symptoms.
 Treatment for hypothyroidism involves taking thyroid hormone pills daily.

 Thyroid hormone pills replace the hormone your thyroid doesn’t make.
-Chances are, you will need to take a daily hormone pill for the rest of your life.
+Chances are, you will need to take a daily pill for the rest of your life.
 Over time, your dosage may be adjusted.
 The medication has minimal side effects if the dosage is correct.
-However, if the dosage is too high, you may have hyperthyroid symptoms.
-If it is too low, you may have hypothyroid symptoms.
-Be sure to tell your doctor if you notice any symptoms of thyroid problems.
+However, if the dosage is too high, you may have symptoms of an overactive thyroid (such as nervousness, irritability, heart racing, tremors, difficulty sleeping, or brittle hair).
+If the dosage is too low, you may have symptoms of an underactive thyroid (such as dry skin, fatigue, loss of energy, or memory problems).
+Be sure to tell your health care provider if you notice any symptoms of thyroid problems.

-Antithyroid medication can reduce the amount of thyroid hormone made by the thyroid gland.
-Reactions from this medication are rare.
-Talk with your doctor for more information.
+Antithyroid medication can reduce the amount of thyroid hormone made by your thyroid gland.
+Reactions from this medication are rare, but may include a dangerous decline in white blood cells, and liver damage.
+Talk with your thyroid specialist for more information.

 Surgery can be an effective treatment for hyperthyroidism.
-It involves removing part or all of the thyroid gland.
+It involves removing part or all of your thyroid gland.
 After surgery, you may need to take daily thyroid hormone pills.

 If you have benign nodules, you may not need treatment right away.
-Instead, your doctor may suggest regular exams and ultrasound tests to see if the nodules grow.
+Instead, your health care provider may suggest regular exams and ultrasound tests to see if the nodules grow.
 If treatment is needed, it may include:

-Surgery may be used to treat malignant nodules or those that grow or cause symptoms.
+Surgery to treat malignant nodules or benign nodules that are causing symptoms (such as choking, or difficulty swallowing).
 Surgery involves removing part or all of your thyroid gland.
-It may be followed by radioiodine ablation.
+It may be followed by radioactive iodine therapy (radioiodine ablation).
 Afterward, you may need to take daily thyroid hormone pills.

 Radioiodine Ablation: Things to Know